Program Accreditation

 Essential Functions of Dental Hygienists

-In order to be admitted to or continue in the Dental Hygiene Program a student must possess skills and abilities essential to perform as a dental hygienist.
+To be admitted to or continue in the Dental Hygiene Program a student must possess skills and abilities essential to perform as a dental hygienist.
 Students are required to perform dental hygiene services for patients in the clinical setting.
-The department has the responsibility of ensuring the safety of the patients including completion of treatment within an acceptable amount of time.
-With these considerations a dental hygiene candidate/ student must be able to meet the following essential functions:
+The department is responsible for ensuring the safety of the patients, including the completion of treatment within an acceptable amount of time and without significant regression of skills.
+With these considerations, a dental hygiene student/candidate must be able to meet the following essential functions:

 • Sensory Skills